Rubensstraße (Munich)

 Rubensstraße, named after the painter Peter Paul Rubens (1577–1640), is a street in Munich's Obermenzing district, which was built around 1897.

 History

 The originally named V. Apfelallee road, is a west-east oriented street of the Villenkolonie Pasing II, which connects the Alte Allee with the Marschnerstraße.
 Rubensstraße, was first made up of a few single-family houses constructed between 1900 and the First World War.
 In the last decades, the open land areas have been filled with the construction of rental housing blocks.

-In the spring of 2016 the road received a new bitumen cover.
+In spring 2016, the road received a new bitumen cover.